Sanjuvi/sanjeevi/_posts/2020-09-18-First-blog.md

 ---
-Description: 'This is about to learn opencv'
+description: 'This is about to learn opencv'
 ---
 # Sanjeevi
 ```